-This paper is intended to present ideas concerning the future development of the Agricultural Engineering profession from the viewpoint of an inhabitant of a nation of the European Union (EU).
+As a contribution to the Special Session "Agricultural Engineering and International Development in the Third Millennium" of the XV CIGR World Congress / the 2002 ASAE International Meeting, this paper is intended to present ideas concerning the future development from the viewpoint of an inhabitant of a nation of the European Union (EU).
 This viewpoint is both quite different from those of other developed regions as well as of developing regions.
 The European, or EU, way may be characterized by a high degree of striving for sustainability, quality of products, animal protection, and a high technological standard.

-Of course, there exist differences among the member countries of the European Union, and large differences are observed in comparison to the candidate countries that joined the EU most recently or will do so during the next years.
+Of course, there exist differences among the member countries of the European Union, and large differences are observed in comparison to the candidate countries that will join the EU during the next years.
 However, these topics cannot be addressed in detail here.
 Moreover, the paper deals with the main current EU aspects and, in particular, some specific German topics.
 Before going into these details, global trends will be addressed, and demands on agriculture will be deduced from these.
-To some extent, the presentation follows earlier publications, cf. Munack (2001) and Munack (2002).
+To some extent, the presentation follows an earlier publication, cf. Munack (2001), but in contrast to that, it does not contain material from prognoses' studies.